wolframkriesing/site-stitcher/content/tidbit/2020/12/index.md

-# Android Ripple Effect Analyzed
+# Android Ripple Effect - Analyzed
 slug: android-ripple-effect-analyzed
 dateCreated: 2020-12-04 18:00 CET
-tags: react-native, android, mobile
+tags: React Native, Android, mobile
+previewImage: ../ripple-preview.jpeg

-[React-native](https://reactnative.dev) has a component `Pressable`.
+[React Native](https://reactnative.dev) has a component `Pressable`.
 Used like so `<Pressable>clickable thing</Pressable>`.
+It is a more abstract way to build a button or something that a user can click.
-It has one Android-specific [attribute `android_ripple`](https://reactnative.dev/docs/pressable#android_ripple-android), which defines what this very useful UX ripple effect looks like.
+The component `Pressable` has one Android-specific [attribute `android_ripple`](https://reactnative.dev/docs/pressable#android_ripple-android), which allows to customize the UX of the ripple effect.
-I feel this visual feedback is very user-friendly, it indicates if a click was detected.
+I think the visual feedback the ripple effect provides is very user-friendly, it indicates if a click was detected.
 So I am investing time in making it work well, but it's not that easy.
 Let me share my learnings.

+## What is the Ripple Effect?
 The ripple effect is the red dot flying in on the button.
 Can you see it?
 This is a native Android feature provided by react-native to be kinda controlled from there.
 <figure>